British Columbia's answer to collecting Court Ordered financial

 How did this arbitrary and abusive enforcement authority get started?
 Think about it; “Do governments ever prioritize the public interest over ‘their own’ best interests?!”

-If divorcees weren’t forced to pay support to unemployed former spouses, it would fall to the government to provide some form of relief.
+If divorcees weren’t forced to pay support to unemployed former spouses, it would fall to the government to eventually provide some form of safety-net.
 That helps explain the motive for law-makers passing this legislation.
-They have a big stake in forcing non-criminal citizens to pay support since that relieves the government from taking any social, safety-net responsibility.
+They have a big stake in forcing non-criminal citizens to pay support since that relieves the government from taking social responsibility.

 Ironically, in recent years moral judgments have been disregarded in favor of a secular approach under the Canada Divorce Act.
 Unfaithful spouses are not judged on the basis of morality, and both divorced parties are simply instructed to realistically ‘become self-supporting as soon as possible following divorce’.